walmartlabs/pulsar/README.md

 ```
 ## Limitations

-Pulsar doesn't know the dimensions on the screen; large numbers of jobs in
+Pulsar doesn't know the dimensions of the screen; large numbers of jobs in
 a short window will not render correctly.
 Likewise, long lines that wrap will cause incorrect output.